Deulfi/memo-playlist/README.md

 #             playlist-clear                                    #!
 Playlist > Other > Clear
 ```

-# Acknowledgments
+## Acknowledgments
 - Original script [memo](https://github.com/po5/memo) by po5, which serves as the foundation for this fork
 - Parts of the playlist functionality are adapted from [keep-session.lua](https://github.com/CogentRedTester/mpv-scripts/blob/master/keep-session.lua) by CogentRedTester, modified to fit the needs of this project

 Many thanks to the original authors for their excellent work that made this fork possible.

 ## License
 This project maintains the same license as the original memo script.
-See the LICENSE file for details.
+See the Lisence for details.

-## Original Documentation
+# Original Documentation
 ## Installation
 Place **memo.lua** in your mpv `scripts` folder.
 Default settings are listed in **memo.conf**, copy it to your mpv `script-opts` folder to customize.